Grand Prix de Trois-Rivières

 Notes on the cars:

 - Chevron B27 [27-74-02] (Jean-Pierre Jaussaud): Chevron build record says sold via Fred Opert to Freeman Racing (Yellow Springs, OH).
 However, either never delivered or bought back by Opert in 1974 and used by Jean-Pierre Jaussaud at Trois Rivieres and Richard Melville at Watkins Glen.
 Advertised by Opert in April 1975 as "ex-Jaussaud", "only two races".
 Retained by the Opert team for 1975, and used twice by Tom Bagley at Halifax and Trois Rivieres, where his car is described as "ex Jaussaud".
 Believed to be Michael Landrum's B27 at Road Atlanta in April 1976 in the IMSA series and at Gimli in the Players series in June.
 Advertised by Pierre Phillips in July 1976 as 'ex Bagley', then to Frank Scott (Racine, WI) who raced it at Blackhawk Farms in August and Brainerd in September, and then advertised it in October 1976 as 'ex Jaussaud, 8 races from new'.
 He advertised the car again in March 1978.
 Sold to Richard Ellingson and used in Mid West SCCA until 1980.
 Then to an autocrosser and subsequently to Paul Berg (Chippewa Falls, WI), who won the MCSCC F/Atlantic series in 1982 with the car.
-Owned by Bob Dupré (Glenview IL) 1985 and said to have been written off at Road America that year.
+Owned by Bob Dupré (Glenview, IL) 1985 and heavily damaged at Road America that year.
+Around 2020, Art Hebert contacted Dupré, and Dupré informed him that he had sold the damaged car to J. David Kopf (Tujungam, CA).
+It was bought from Kopf by Johnnie Crean (Kamuela, Hawaii) in 1998.
+According to a later advert, Kopf had owned it for over ten years, but had not raced it.
+Kopf died in 2004.
+The Chevron was rebuilt for Crean by Graham Collins using a new monocoque fabricated by Marc Bahner.
+This car sold to Philippe Reyns (Chandler, AZ) in October 2008, and raced in historic events up to 2016.
+It was sold to Todd Willing (Melbourne, Australia) in December 2019 to race in US historic events, and then bought from WIlling as "27-74-15 ex Jean Pierre Jaussaud" by Alex Dodd (San Francisco, CA) in 2022.
+It was sold again in early 2023 to Tony Smith in Wisconsin.

 - March 74B (Patrick Depailler): Patrick Depailler raced a March 74B at Trois-Rivières in September 1974.
 Autosport described it as the car tested earlier in England by Jim Crawford, but now set to full Formula 2 specification.
-Canadian Motorsport Bulletin described it as the ex-Coulon 'slave' March 732, but the possibility exists that it had actually begun life as Dale Lang's 74B/2.
-Photographs show that it was raced by Lang in the US GP support race at Watkins Glen in October.
+Canadian Motorsport Bulletin described it as the ex-Coulon 'slave' March 732, but photographs show it with the same rear wing and oil tank used on the works F2 March 742s.
+A photograph also shows that it was raced by Lang in the US GP support race at Watkins Glen in October.
 The car then went to Formula Ford graduate Tom Sauerbrei (Fresno, CA), who had an excellent season in the "742" in SCCA Regionals and Nationals in 1975, winning the regional title.
 After that season, it was rebuilt to 75B specification and leased to Johnnie Crean (San Juan Capistrano, CA), the 27-year-old son of former racer John C Crean, who raced it in two IMSA Formula Atlantic races in California in May 1976, and later in SCCA Nationals and Regionals.
 Subsequent history unknown.

 - March 74B (Reg Scullion): Gilles Léger (Lachute, Quebec) raced a white #72 March 74B in the second half of the 1974 season, first appearing at Mosport Park in early July.
 To Reg Scullion (Dollard-des-Ormeaux, Montreal, Quebec) in time for the Trois-Rivières race in September.
 Also raced by Scullion at Watkins Glen in October, when it was described as being red/white/blue, and at a couple of races in 1975.
 Scullion was sponsored by Peter Overing's Dicom shipping company.
 Subsequent history unknown.